xavicolomer/gulp-content-watchdog/README.md

 # Gulp content watchdog #0.1.0

-*This is an experiment, probably some of this logic could be implemented using linting rules.*

-This is a gulp plugin that allows test the content of different files to ensure guidelines.
+This is a gulp plugin that allows testing the content of different files to ensure guidelines.

 ### Installation
 ```